criticalscripts-shop/cs-ces-dui/README.md

-# cs-ces-dui
+# cs-ves-dui
-The DUI of the FiveM resource "cs-ces".
+The DUI of the FiveM resource "cs-ves".